 - Only 1 in 7 product ideas will yield a successful product

 - Launched products have a failure rate of 25% to 45%

 Research shows that some NPD failures can be attributed to the lack of a structured NPD process.
 According to Wheelwright and Clark (1992), companies who approach NPD in a structured manner have more success than those with an ad-hoc approach.

 By following a well-planned set of procedures & milestones, companies can avoid some of the common pitfalls that lead to the failure of NPD, such as;

 - Poor advertising and marketing

 - High product development cost due to overrun & resource overuse

 New Product Development models

-There are various models proposed by authors before, but all starts with an idea to build a product which meets the customer’s technical specification and ends with a product launch or introduction to the market.
-The number of stages, phases and their description vary from model to model depending on the following.
+There are various models proposed by authors before, but all start with an idea to build a product that meets the customer’s technical specifications and ends with a product launch or introduction to the market.
+The number of stages, phases and their description varies from model to model depending on the following.